Hello & Welcome...

-Currently I do not have a brick and mortar location, however there was a time years ago when I was the proud owner of two stores.
-Currently my products are primarily sold on this website and at conferences and conventions.
+Currently, I do not have a brick and mortar location, however, there was a time years ago when I was the proud owner of two stores.
+Currently, my products are primarily sold on this website and at conferences and conventions.

-Those who have been following me a while know I have been making hats many years.
+Those who have been following me a while now I have been making hats many years.
 Some know me because you purchased buckram and FOSSHAPE® hat frames used to create your own unique hats.
 Others know me because of my past millinery classes and workshops.
 What I am saying is I have been around a while and have met many people interested in millinery; the art of hat making.

 I consider all my hats millinery art; because like any art piece each hat starts as a blank canvas.

-In this case that canvas starts as a piece of buckram, hat body or other material.
-Those materials are hand blocked using one, two, and sometimes three wooden hat blocks.
+In this case, that canvas starts as a piece of buckram, hat body, or other material.
+Those materials are hand-blocked using one, two, and sometimes three wooden hat blocks.
 They are hand and machine sewn and all embellishments are sewn... not glued on.

-During my early years I worked in the studio of the then very popular California designer Bob Mackie and later spoke at events about the art of millinery.
+During my early years, I worked in the studio of the then very popular California designer Bob Mackie and later spoke at events about the art of millinery.
 I worked with the Lupus Society and created a line of hats for their rendition of My Fair Lady fashion show.
 I was the designer for a line of makeup for Isabel Sanford from the popular TV comedy The Jeffersons an American sitcom.
 I been honored numerous times and worked with many other designers and organizations throughout the years.

-I started the first Compton California African American Chapter of the Red Hat Society as well as hat making classes.
+I started the first Compton California African American Chapter of the Red Hat Society as well as hat-making classes.
 I was also honored to be a friend to and worked with Marilyn Bradford creator of the Forty Plus Modeling Troupe (She passed a few weeks ago).
 RIP Marilyn.

-Since moving south I was chosen by Jet magazine as designer of the month.
+Since moving south I was chosen by Jet magazine as a designer of the month.
 I am also a member of the Red Hat Society and for several years presented mini hat making workshops at their conventions, and other venues throughout the United States.

-I stand behind my products, look forward to earning your business and if you have other questions or comments do not hesitate to contact me or telephone 318-792-5757.
+I stand behind my products, I look forward to earning your business and if you have other questions or comments do not hesitate to contact me or telephone 318-792-5757.